The Bloedel Conservatory: Vancouver’s Tropical Oasis

 Tropical Rainforest Habitat

-Tropical rainforest’s are home to the most diverse habitat anywhere on earth.
-In fact, a single hectare of Amazonian Rainforest can contain more species of plants and tress than the entire country of Canada.
+Tropical rainforests are home to the most diverse habitats anywhere on Earth.
+In fact, a single hectare of Amazonian Rainforest can contain more species of plants and trees than the entire country of Canada.

 And with the extraordinary diversity of species comes a veritable kaleidoscope of colours.
 Vivid yellows, pinks and purples can be found in the variant species of lilies, jasmines and gingers from rainforests all over the globe.